thematters/matters-docker/README.md

-This repository contains various Dockerfiles and shell scripts for containerising Matters's services. **All files are under heavily devewlopment**, so we have not implemented any further optimization.
+This repository contains various Dockerfiles and shell scripts for containerising Matters's services. **All files are under heavily development**, so we have not implemented any further optimization.

 ## Overview ##